auburndale/techstoa/content/about-us.md

     261 Millbury St Unit 1
     Worcester, MA 01610

+    508-981-0882

-Tech Stoa is myself, Gregory Boyce, with an abundence of connections with experts who can be brought in on projects as needed.
+Tech Stoa is myself, Gregory Boyce, with an abundence of connections with other experts who can be brought in on projects as needed.

 ## About Greg